KhronosGroup/Vulkan-ValidationLayers/tests/README.md

 The Validation Layers use [Google Test (gtest)](https://github.com/google/googletest) for testing the Validation Layers.
 This helps make sure all new changes are correct and prevent regressions.

 The following is information how to setup and run the tests.
-There is seperate documentation for [creating tests](../docs/creating_tests.md).
+There is separate documentation for [creating tests](../docs/creating_tests.md).

 ## Building the tests